EducationalTestingService/factor_analyzer/README.rst

    :alt: Docs

 This is a Python module to perform exploratory and factor analysis (EFA), with several optional rotations.
 It also includes a class to perform confirmatory factor analysis (CFA), with certain pre-defined constraints.
-In expoloratory factor analysis, factor extraction can be performed using a variety of estimation techniques.
-The ``factor_analyzer`` package allows users to perfrom EFA using either (1) a minimum residual (MINRES) solution, (2) a maximum likelihood (ML) solution, or (3) a principal factor solution.
-However, CFA can only be performe using an ML solution.
+In exploratory factor analysis, factor extraction can be performed using a variety of estimation techniques.
+The ``factor_analyzer`` package allows users to perform EFA using either (1) a minimum residual (MINRES) solution, (2) a maximum likelihood (ML) solution, or (3) a principal factor solution.
+However, CFA can only be performed using an ML solution.

 Both the EFA and CFA classes within this package are fully compatible with `scikit-learn`.
 Portions of this code are ported from the excellent R library `psych`, and the `sem`